SousaPedroso/mlops-training-datatalks.club/README.md

 curl -fsSL https://get.docker.com | bash
 ```

-- Python.
+- Python 3.10.
 You can install through anaconda, venv or directly build from source.

 ## Execution